xcsilverio7/FIFA-22-Data-Analysis/FIFA.md

 2024-02-12

-This is my analysis of the FIFA 2022 Data set found on sportsstatistics.com, a website created by Thomas Nielsen.
-Created on June 16, 2022, the data contains player statistics from the video game FIFA 22.
+This is my analysis of the FIFA 2022 Data set found on sportsstatistics.com, a website created by Thomas Nielsen that contains various datasets from multiple sports.
+Created on June 16, 2022, the FIFA 2022 data contains player statistics from the video game FIFA 22.
 ``` r
 #Loading in necessary libraries and removing unwanted messages.
 library(tidyverse)